Battle of Actium: Combat

 Cleopatra's fleet, in the rear, retreated to the open sea without engaging.
 A breeze sprang up in the right direction and the Egyptian ships were soon out of sight.
 Lange argues that Antony would have had victory within reach were it not for Cleopatra's retreat.

 Antony had not observed the signal, and believing that it was mere panic and all was lost, followed the fleeing squadron.
 The contagion spread fast; everywhere sails unfurled and towers and other heavy fighting gear went by the board.
 Some fought on, and only long after nightfall, when many a ship was blazing from the firebrands thrown upon them, was the work done.
 Making the best of the situation, Antony burned the ships he could no longer man while clustering the remainder tightly together.
 With many oarsmen dead or unfit to serve, the powerful, head-on ramming tactic for which the Octaries had been designed was now impossible.
 Antony transferred to a smaller vessel with his flag and managed to escape, taking a few ships with him as an escort to help break through Octavian's lines.
 Those left behind were captured or sunk.

 J. M. Carter gives a differing account of the battle.
 He postulates that Antony knew he was surrounded and had nowhere to run.
 To turn this to his advantage, he gathered his ships around him in a quasi-horseshoe formation, staying close to the shore for safety.
 Then, should Octavian's ships approach his, the sea would push them into the shore.
 Antony foresaw that he would not be able to defeat Octavian's forces, so he and Cleopatra stayed in the rear of the formation.
 Eventually Antony sent the ships on the northern part of the formation to attack.
 He had them move out to the north, spreading out Octavian's ships, which until this point were tightly arranged.
 He sent Sosius to spread the remaining ships to the south.
 This left a hole in the middle of Octavian's formation.
 Antony seized the opportunity and, with Cleopatra on her ship and him on a different ship, sped through the gap and escaped, abandoning his entire force.

 With the end of the battle, Octavian exerted himself to save the crews of the burning vessels and spent the whole night on board.
-The next day, as much of the land army had not escaped to their own lands, submitted, or were followed in their retreat to Macedonia and forced to surrender, Antony's camp was occupied, bringing an end to the war.
+The next day, because much of the land army had not escaped to their own lands, had not submitted, or were followed in their retreat to Macedonia and forced to surrender, Antony's camp was occupied, bringing an end to the war.

 Alternative theories

-Scientists researching the "dead water" phenomenon are investigating whether the Egyptian fleet may have been trapped in dead water, which can reduce a ship to "travelling at perhaps as little as 20% of its normal speed."
+Scientists researching the "dead water" phenomenon are investigating whether the Egyptian fleet may have been trapped in dead water, which can substantially reduce the speed of a ship.